 Individuals Involved in Your Care or Payment for Your Care.

-▪ We may tell your family or friends your condition and that you are in one of our Health System hospitals.
+- We may tell your family or friends your condition and that you are in one of our

 Research.
-The Health System is involved in research with human beings as participants.
+Crozer Health is involved in research with human beings as participants.
 All such research is reviewed by an Institutional Review Board (IRB), which is a committee that reviews research to protect the health, welfare and privacy of the research participants.
-Under certain circumstances, we may use and disclose your health information for research purposes.
-We will almost always ask for your specific authorization if the researchers will have access to your name, address or other information that identifies you, or who will be involved in your care at the Health System.
-The Health System is permitted to use and disclose your health information for research in certain situations, including:
+Under certain circumstances we may use and disclose your health information for research purposes.
+We will almost always ask for your specific authorization if the researchers will have access to your name, address or other information that identifies you, or who will be involved in your care at Crozer Health.
+Crozer Health is permitted to use and disclose your health information for research in certain situations, including:

-▪ We may use and disclose health information about you to people preparing to conduct a research project (for example, to help look for patients with specific medical needs or types of illnesses) so long as the health information identifying you does not leave the Health System.
+- We may use and disclose health information about you to people preparing to conduct a research project (for example, to help look for patients with specific medical needs or types of illnesses) so long as the health information identifying you does not leave Crozer Health.

 As Required by Law.
 We will disclose your health information when required to do so by federal, state or local law.